L-Dragon5/fan-event-scheduler/README.md

 Built on Laravel and InertiaJS with a ReactJS frontend built with MaterialUI.

 ## Future Ideas
-- Clicking on Event Types will display modal list of similar events
-- Event Search
-- Filtering by Event Type
 - Link Guests with Events
 - Schedule color scheme selection